isc-projects/bind9/doc/arm/reference.rst

     The $TTL directive at the top of the zone file (before the SOA) gives a default TTL for every RR without a specific TTL set.

 RR TTLs
-    Each RR can have a TTL as the second field in the RR, which will control how long other servers can cache it.
+    Each RR can have a TTL as the second field in the RR, which controls how long other servers can cache it.

-All of these TTLs default to units of seconds, though units can be explicitly specified, for example, ``1h30m``.
+All of these TTLs default to units of seconds, though units can be explicitly specified: for example, ``1h30m``.

 .. _ipv4_reverse: